Cherisea/CS50_AI_2024Summer/README.md

 **Extended Challenge**
 - Integrate alpah-beta pruning with the minimax algorithm for better performance.
 - Code a game that's more complex than tic tac toe in a 3x3 board.

+## Week 1 Knowledge
+**Prerequisites**
+- While the term **knowledge** conveys different meanings in different domains, it can be defined as a fact or information internally represented in a machine that should be accepted as truth.
+- The primary task related to knowledge we want our computer to perform involves drawing reasonable conclusions from a set of known facts encoded in computer language through the use of algorithms (or in human language's term, logic).
+- To that end, the course introduces a formal system of propositional logic that deals with the relationship and interaction between different elements.
+- The first algorithm is model checking, a somewhat brute force strategy that enumerates all possible combinations of propositions involved and cross checks known facts with the combinations to establish a truth.
+- Another algorithm is called resolution, which utilizes two widely used rules -- modus ponens and modus tollens, both of which are examples of application of implication.
+- Another inference logic we can utilize to represent knowledge is known as first order logic, a structure of predicates, constants, functions, variables and sentences.
+- Compared to propositional logic, first order logic is better at dealing with individual entities and expressing generalization, such as quantifiers.